-Historically, this district started at the city of Playa del Carmen and ended at the village of Tulum, although the towns of Puerto Morelos, situated to the north of Playa del Carmen, as well as the town of Felipe Carrillo Puerto, situated 40 kilometres (25 mi) to the south of Tulum, are both currently being promoted as part of the Riviera Maya tourist corridor.
+Historically, this district started in the city of Playa del Carmen and ended at the village of Tulum, although the towns of Puerto Morelos, situated to the north of Playa del Carmen, as well as the town of Felipe Carrillo Puerto, situated 40 kilometers to the south of Tulum, are both currently being promoted as part of the Riviera Maya tourist corridor.

 The mean annual temperature is 24–25 °C (75–77 °F).

-The maximum mean annual precipitation throughout the Yucatán Peninsula occurs along the coast of the Riviera Maya with 1.5 metres (4.9 ft) of rainfall with a general decline to the NW with only 400 millimetres (1.3 ft) per year or less on the opposite side of the Peninsula.
+The maximum mean annual precipitation throughout the Yucatán Peninsula occurs along the coast of the Riviera Maya with 1.5 meters of rainfall with a general decline to the NW with only 400 millimeters per year or less on the opposite side of the Peninsula.

 While the Caribbean coast of the Yucatán experiences a large number of tropical storms and hurricanes, the storm tracks and therefore landfalls of these are divergent to both the north (Cancun) and the south (south of Tulum and down to Belize) striking generally outside the Riviera Maya.

-Groundwater and therefore cenote water temperatures are 25 °C (77 °F) year round.
+Groundwater and therefore cenote water temperatures are 25 °C year-round.

 Coastal waters range from 26 °C (79 °F) in January to 29 °C in August.